soniahooper/Scientific_Calculator/README.md

+SCIENTIFIC CALCULATOR
-My first GitHub Project - Scientific Calculator
+My first GitHub Project

 This is a program with a simple GUI created in Python3 using a tkinter library.